VOLUNTEERING EXPECTATIONS AND GUIDELINES

 You are asked to maintain the confidentiality of all guests and community receiving services or staying at the Mission.
 Please do NOT relay names or identities to friends or family out of respect for the privacy of the children and adults receiving TRM services.
 Please ensure your children also understand the need for confidentiality.

 ALL Topeka Rescue Mission Ministries Program Areas: The minimum age to volunteer varies with each program area, duties required, safety considerations, and the ability to positively assist in the program area work.
 Volunteer Services and staff have the responsibility and authority to determine when youth may or may not be appropriate for the program area.

 Shelters, Distribution Center, Warehouse - all youth under 18 years old must work alongside a parent and may not be any place on Mission property without the parent in close proximity to the youth.
-Groups must have the ratio of 1 adult to every 5 youth.
+Groups must have a ratio of 1 adult to every 10 youth.

 We want volunteers to feel free to get to know guests while volunteering.
 However, please be aware there may be some people who may take advantage of your kindness.

 Giving rides to anyone requires prior approval from your program supervisor

 Be sure to keep your belongings with you.

 Do not make any decisions for the guests.
 Instead, refer them to staff with questions outside your specific volunteer area of service.

 Dating a guest of the Mission is not allowed.

 Get clearance from the staff for inviting a guest to your home or to any outside activities.